oh-facts/cpu_raytracer/README.md

 I know what the title says but that is too ambitious of a project.
 I lack both the skill and the time.

 ## Software Rasterizer

 I render to a pixel buffer and then blit it to the window's surface.
-I use sdl2 for the platform layer and miniaudio for audio, which is a embedded inside `vendor/`.
+I use sdl2 for the platform layer and miniaudio for audio, and sdl_ttf to render text, all embedded inside `vendor/`.
 I don't actually rasterize yet.
 I am a deceitful cheat, among other things.

 I am using it to make a game for the Acerola Game Jam.

 ## compile

-All dependencies are inside vendor/
+All dependencies are inside `vendor/`.

-They must be downloaded since SDL2 is making my life hard and SDL2_ttf's cmake is making my life harder.
-Single header libraries are making me hard and I wish every library used a tool to generate a single header library to ship with.
+They must be downloaded since SDL2 is making my life hard and SDL2_ttf's cmake is making my life harder and single header libraries are making me hard and I wish every library used a tool to generate a single header library to ship with (They can develop with multiple source/header files, but ship as a single header)

 You will have to clone the repo like this -